 1. New Dell Inspiron laptops.
 They’re cheap, decent, fast, and have Dell’s warranty (again, more on this in a second.)
 Click here to see them.
 I wouldn’t recommend _all_ of them.
 Some of them have the “wrong” processor type. (again, more on this in a second.)
-And this year, I’m recommending ONLY disks without moving parts (SSD) .. again, more on this in a bit.
+And this year and until I'm dead, I’m recommending ONLY disks without moving parts (SSD) .. again, more on this in a bit.

 2. Dell Factory Outlet This is Dell’s “island of lost toys.”
 This usually mans “Jane Doe couldn’t afford her new laptop for her son Johnny Doe after all, so she sent it back after 9 days of light use.”
 It doesn’t really mean “It was dropped, so it’s now crap.”
 Even if it did, Dell still puts an original warranty on everything they sell there, which is the most important part of owning a laptop.
 I’ve literally bought 4 Dell laptops using the Outlet store.